binayjy8/CSS-GRID/README.md

-Binay Bhusan Mohanta the allocation bes
+Binay Bhusan Mohanta the allocation be